abhigyak47/NumericalTest/README.md

 - Ensure virtual environment is activated

 #### Performance Issues
-- LaTeX rendering may be slower initially but images are cached
 - The application is optimized for standard test sizes
 - Timer precision is 1-second intervals, suitable for test timing

 ### Getting Help
 - Check the console for error messages
-- Ensure Python 3.10+ is being used
+- Ensure Python 3.14.0 is being used
-- Run the self-test: `python3.11 main.py --selftest`
+- Run the self-test: `python main.py --selftest`
-- Verify all dependencies are installed: `pip3.11 install -r requirements.txt`
+- Verify uv environment is activated and dependencies installed

 ## 🤝 Contributing